The Novella Clinical team brings an average of 25 years of industry experience to our customers.

 David Novotny, Vice President, Medical Device & Diagnostics Division

 David Novotny is vice president of Novella Clinical’s Medical Device & Diagnostics Division and has more than 17 years of clinical research experience in hospital, CRO and medical device and biopharma environments.
 He is responsible for the oversight and operational success of all medical device and diagnostics sponsor programs, including clinical execution and governance management.
 Prior to joining Novella in 2007, Mr. Novotny served as the US head of operations for a global vascular device company in Chelsea, England.

 Mr. Novotny’s therapeutic areas of experience include cardiovascular, vascular, gastroenterology, endocrinology, urology, CNS, orthopedic, neurology, wound care and dermatology.
 He is a graduate of the University of Iowa with a Bachelor of Science in Exercise Science and an emphasis on physiology and business management.

 European and Asian Operations

 Chris Smyth, Ph.D., MBA, Managing Director, European & Asian Operations, Interim Global Head of Oncology

 Based in Novella’s European headquarters in Stevenage, England, Dr. Chris Smyth oversees clinical research and operations in Europe and Asia.
-He also supports oncology delivery operations in all markets outside the US.
+He also currently supports oncology delivery operations globally.